Risks and Side Effects of Ketamine Treatment: What You Need to Know

 9. Laryngospasm, Respiratory Depression, or Apnea (Rare): These severe respiratory issues are extremely rare and are dose dependent but demand urgent medical intervention.

-10. Urinary Issues (Rare): Some patients may experience rare urinary side effects, such as frequent urination, incontinence, hematuria (blood in urine), or dysuria (painful urination).
+10. Urinary Issues (Rare): Some patients may experience urinary side effects, such as frequent urination, incontinence, hematuria (blood in urine), or dysuria (painful urination).
+This is can occur with overuse and abuse of the drug.

 11. Increased Intraocular Pressure and Nystagmus (Rare): These are rare side effects of the eyes, leading to increased pressure within the eyeball or uncontrollable eye movements.

 12. Potential for Addiction or Misuse (Rare): Ketamine is classified as a Schedule III controlled substance due to its potential for misuse or addiction.
-Although rare, it is essential to be aware of this risk, especially if you have a history of substance abuse.
+Although rare, it is essential to be aware of this risk, especially if one has a history of substance abuse.

 Conclusion